dualra1n/dualra1n/README.md

 ---

+# Warning
+- I am **NOT** responsible for any data loss.
+The user of this program accepts responsibility should something happen to their device.
+ **If your device is stuck in recovery, please run one of the following:**
+   - futurerestore --exit-recovery
+   - irecovery -n

 # how to dualboot

 Step 1: download your ipsw file which is wanted to dualboot. you can use --getIpsw that will do automatically however if that give error you must download manual and put the ipsw file into the ipsw/ directory